Germany, Italy, France suspend AstraZeneca shots amid safety fears, disrupting EU vaccinations

 Austria and Spain have stopped using particular batches and prosecutors in the northern Italian region of Piedmont earlier seized 393,600 doses following the death of a man hours after he was vaccinated.
 It was the second region to do so after Sicily, where two people had died shortly after having their shots.

-The World Health Organization appealed to countries not to suspend vaccinations against a disease that has caused more than 2.7 million deaths worldwide.
+The WHO appealed to countries not to suspend vaccinations against a disease that has caused more than 2.7 million deaths worldwide.
 WHO chief Tedros Adhanom Ghebreyesus said systems were in place to protect public health.

 “This does not necessarily mean these events are linked to COVID-19 vaccination, but it’s routine practice to investigate them, and it shows that the surveillance system works and that effective controls are in place,” Tedros said during a virtual media briefing in Geneva.